SageGram/sagegram.github.io/about.md

 # About The Blog

-You will find all things Taisa, my professional background, creative pieces and posts about data, python projects and my tips on working with sql and anything that interests me.
-Hope you enjoy and get something from it.
+My name is Taisa Grant, I work for A Better Way Inc (ABW), a non-profit organization that has a profound impact on people's lives providing comprehensive social services in behavioral health, foster care, adoption, family strengthening, and parent advocacy for children and families.

 # Professional Bio

 My name is Taisa Grant, I work for A Better Way Inc (ABW), a non-profit organization that has a profound impact on people's lives providing comprehensive social services in behavioral health, foster care & adoption, family strengthening, and parent advocacy for children and families.

-As the Mental Health Data Analyst, I've had the pleasure of contributing to the positive impact ABW has on the lives of the communities we serve.
-I work very closely with our program directors, supervisors, clinical staff, and mental health coordinators.
-I create dashboards that improve and inform the quality of our services and data entry into our Electronic Health Record (EHR).
+As the Mental Health Data Analyst for the past 3 years, I've had the pleasure of contributing to ABW’s mission working with cross-functional teams creating dashboards that improve the quality of our services and data entry into our Electronic Health Record (EHR).
 I create reports using the data analysis platform Sisense, which integrates advanced data analysis, visualization, and predictive modeling tools.
 Such reports provide programs with real-time monitoring of contract requirements, deliverables, and the impact our services have on clients.
 In addition to managing our EHR system and all user accounts within the system, I was responsible for tracking and processing all medical billing which provided the necessary revenue needed to continue serving children and families.

 My Impact On: